Retired Fort Smith Boxer Reflects On 20 Year Career

-FORT SMITH (KFSM)--Most people in Northwest Arkansas and the River Valley know the name Bobby Crabtree.
+FORT SMITH, Ark.
+(KFSM) — Most people in Northwest Arkansas and the River Valley know the name, Bobby Crabtree.

 Boxing is his life.
 Crabtree's professional career spans two decades.
 He retired 17 years ago, but still hits the gym two hours a day, six days a week.